 While warmth is a strong suit for this contender, breathability is not in comparison to other options out.
 While the fabric is relatively breathable (it is a base layer of course!), it didn't perform as well as other contenders.
 It features a zip-up collar that allows the easy release of heat from the body, but even with this feature, it doesn't compensate for the warmth generated by the super cozy fleece that lines the interior of the shirt in addition to the tightly woven fabric.
 These two construction features make this shirt a little less breathable on warmer days or while breaking a sweat.

 While wicking power is great, the fabric itself is tightly woven and the shirt doesn't have additional venting.
-The tightly woven fabric, in turn, doesn't breath as more porous options.
-However, it does cut the wind and ultimately contribute better to warmth.
-All that said, its been our favorite for running in cold weather and skiing when its nippy outside.
+The tightly woven fabric, in turn, doesn't breathe as well as other more porous options.
+However, it does cut the wind and ultimately contribute to overall warmth.
+All that said, it's been our favorite for running in cold weather and skiing when it's nippy outside.
 It functions well on its own (and looks cute too!) or in a layered system.

 Comfort & Fit

 Do you love the soft, luxurious feeling of microfleece against your skin?
 We sure do!
 The majority of our testers agreed that wearing the Rho LT Zip is like being wrapped in a soft fleece blanket all day long.
 The Elastine in the fabric makes the fit tight but not claustrophobic while the fleece lining is comfortable.
 The fit is flattering, providing enough length in both the arms and torso for those with longer limbs.
 Comfort?
 Yes!
 Fit?
 Fantastic!

 The shirt is constructed with flat seams that don't itch or chafe the skin while in motion.
 The material isn't super thin which also adds a touch of comfort.
 In addition, there are a few stand-out features that include a handy-dandy stash pocket that's perfect to stash a key, credit card, or small iPod.